The Curriculum at Beckfoot Phoenix School

 - Visiting speakers

-Languages are taught in Key Stage 2 at Phoenix.
-Our aim is to look at the culture of the countries where the language is spoken and research whether the country has an ancient language.
-We want all our pupils to listen attentively to the spoken language and show some understanding by joining in and making sounds that reflect the language.
+Languages are taught in Key Stage 2 at Beckfoot Phoenix.
+Our aim is to look at the culture of the countries so we learn about the language itself, foods from the country as well as weather etc. We want all our pupils to listen attentively to the spoken language and show some understanding by joining in and making sounds that reflect the language.
 We aim to explore the patterns and sounds of language through songs and rhymes and link the spelling, sound and meanings of words.

 Collective Active Worship is carried out throughout the school day in a number of ways.

-This is generally a prayer before the children go for their dinner or a prayer before the end of the day.
+For some, it is a prayer before the children go for their dinner or a prayer before the end of the day.

-All pupils have the opportunity to join in with a thank you song at the end of a session to mark the end of the activity.
+Some pupils have the opportunity to join in with saying thank you using our thank you song at the end of a session.

-At Phoenix we follow the Bradford Syllabus for the RE curriculum and we are developing an RE curriculum that covers mostly Christianity and includes the celebration and beliefs of Buddhism, Hinduism, Judaism and Islam.
+At Beckfoot Phoenix, we follow the Bradford Syllabus for the RE curriculum which we differentiate to meet our needs.
+This includes learning about the celebration and beliefs of the following faiths: Christianity, Buddhism, Hinduism, Judaism and Islam.

 Parents have the right to remove their children from RE if they wish to.
 Please contact Sarah Lloyd if you have any questions.

-Within the National Curriculum, schools must provide swimming instruction in either Key Stage 1 or Key Stage 2’.
-At the Phoenix School we believe that swimming and hydrotherapy is essential in ensuring that our pupils remain healthy and active.
-Children at The Phoenix have varying needs and hydrotherapy is acknowledged as a fundamental part of some children’s physical development.
-Therefore we will endeavour to provide as much hydrotherapy for these pupils as necessary in the week.
+Within the National Curriculum, schools must provide swimming instruction in either Key Stage 1 or Key Stage 2.
+At Beckfoot Phoenix we believe that swimming and hydrotherapy is essential in ensuring that our pupils remain healthy and active.
+Swimming takes place at Keighley pool, and for those children with more physical needs, hydrotherapy sessions take place within our own hydrotherapy pool.
+A swimming teacher leads swimming lessons in the school pool once a week for those children learning to swim.

-Not only do the pupil’s receive swimming instruction/hydrotherapy but they are encouraged to be as independent as possible at these times.
-They develop their skills for life by showering, dressing and undressing as independently as possible.
-Pupils have staff who are trained in Water Safety and follow instructions to keep themselves safe whilst near the water and in the swimming area.
+Not only do the pupil’s receive swimming instruction/hydrotherapy, they are encouraged to be as independent as possible at these times.
+They develop these skills for life by showering, dressing and undressing as independently as possible.
+Staff are trained in Water Safety and pupils learn how to keep themselves safe whilst near the water and in the swimming area.

-The aim is to contribute to the spiritual, moral, cultural, mental and physical development of our pupils and to prepare them for adulthood.
-This will not be explicit in any way but will allow the pupils the opportunity to talk about their body, the changes and to respect the differences between boys and girls.
+Our aim is to contribute to the spiritual, moral, cultural, mental and physical development of our pupils and to prepare them for adulthood.
+Our lessons allow pupils the opportunity to talk about their body, the changes and to respect the differences between boys and girls.

 If you would prefer your child not to take part in these sessions then you have the right to do so.
 Please contact Sarah Lloyd if you want to discuss this matter further.